-The abuse of alcohol and the use of illegal drugs by members of The Maranatha Baptist Bible College community are incompatible with the goals of the institution.
-In order to fulfill its mission, its commitment to a healthy and productive educational environment, and in compliance with the Drug-Free Schools and Communities Act Amendments of 1989, the College has established the following policy on alcohol and other drugs.
+The abuse of alcohol and the use of illegal drugs by members of The Maranatha Baptist University community are incompatible with the goals of the institution.
+In order to fulfill its mission, its commitment to a healthy and productive educational environment, and in compliance with the Drug-Free Schools and Communities Act Amendments of 1989, the University has established the following policy on alcohol and other drugs.

 Standards of Conduct